Kaycee Feild

-Kaycee Feild (born March 4, 1987) is an American professional rodeo cowboy who specializes in bareback bronc riding and competes in the Professional Rodeo Cowboys Association (PRCA).
+Kaycee Feild (born March 4, 1987) is an American former professional rodeo cowboy who specialized in bareback bronc riding and competed in the Professional Rodeo Cowboys Association (PRCA).
 He is a son of PRCA World Champion all-around cowboy Lewis Feild.
-He has won six bareback riding world championships, the most of any PRCA bareback riders.
+He has won six bareback riding world championships; the most of any PRCA bareback riders.
 He won them from 2011 to 2014, and again from 2020 to 2021.
 He is the first cowboy to win three consecutive bareback riding average titles at the National Finals Rodeo (NFR).

+In July 2024, Feild was inducted into the ProRodeo Hall of Fame.

 Early life

 Kaycee Feild was born on March 4, 1987, in Payson, Utah.
 He is the son of Lewis Feild, who was the world all-around rodeo champion three years in a row in the 1980s.
 As a child, Feild and his brother, Shadrach, often traveled with their father as he rode the rodeo circuit.

-At age 13, Feild began practicing riding bareback broncs.
+At age 13, Kaycee began practicing riding bareback broncs.
 His goal was to become the best bareback rider in the world.
-Feild was a scrawny child, however.
+He was a scrawny child, however.
 His father was afraid he would be hurt, and refused to allow him to practice or compete regularly until he turned 17.
 The limited opportunities to practice whetted Feild's appetite.
 He said that "starting at that age made me want to do it more and crave it more.
 It made me put my mind to it instead of getting out there and just doing it."

-Feild attended Utah Valley State, where his father was the rodeo coach.
-Feild won the National Intercollegiate Rodeo Association bareback title in 2008.
+Kaycee attended Utah Valley State, where his father was the rodeo coach.
+Kaycee won the National Intercollegiate Rodeo Association bareback title in 2008.